 began immediately and is ongoing.

-The Waupaca Historical society is actively involved withe the following projects:
+The Waupaca Historical society is actively involved with the following projects:

-- Acquiring historical documents and artifacts of significance to the Waupaca Area
+Actively collecting and cataloguing historical documents and artifacts of significance to the Waupaca area